cythral/lambdajection/README.md

 ### 3.2.
 Serialization

-If your Lambda targets the `netcoreapp3.1` framework, then by default, the serializer is set by default to  `DefaultLambdaJsonSerializer` from the `Amazon.Lambda.Serialization.SystemTextJson` package.
+If your Lambda targets the `netcoreapp3.1` framework, then by default, the serializer is set to  `DefaultLambdaJsonSerializer` from the `Amazon.Lambda.Serialization.SystemTextJson` package.
 With any TFM, you may specify the serializer you want to use by setting the Lambda attribute's `Serializer` argument:

 ```cs
 [Lambda(Startup = typeof(Startup), Serializer = typeof(Serializer))]